 It comes with 5 silicone bubbles in a tray that babies and toddlers can teeth on, push and poke, learn sequences, and practice fine motor skills.
 It can also double as a toy and food tray if you're traveling!

 The wool balls are harder to push through, so R loved learning the difference between dropping and pushing with it.
-Regardless, it's a favorite.
+Regardless, it's a favorite for problem-solving skills.
 She puts puzzle pieces in, the ball, and so much more.
 She's constantly looking inside of the box to see if a new treasure appeared or to hide her goodies from her brother (our dog).